thomasamal123/RAG-Research-Assistant-LangChain-FAISS-GPT-3.5/README.md

 - Ensure that the docs/ folder contains the PDFs you want to query before running the script.

 License
 This project is provided for educational and demonstration purposes.
-Use at your own risk.